amro/play_billing_validator/README.markdown

 I recommend keeping a record of valid transactions in your database to prevent malicious users from replaying them for free loot.

+## Details

+Need more detail on how all of this works (especially the Android implementation)?
+Read Google's [In-app Billing Docs](http://developer.android.com/google/play/billing/index.html).

 ## Thanks

 Thanks to [Walt Schlender](http://stackoverflow.com/users/749709/walta) for his answer in this [StackOverflow](http://stackoverflow.com/questions/5971031/how-do-i-verify-android-in-app-billing-with-a-server-with-ruby) thread.